Residential Home Rehabilitation

 CURRENT PRIORITY FOR A GRANT IS AVAILABLE TO VALE AND BURNS HOMEOWNERS.

-Community in Action Residential Housing Rehabilitation Grant/Loan Program is funded through Revolving Loan Funds Community Development Block Grants and are awarded to cities and counties from Business Oregon, Infrastructure Finance Authority and the United States Department of Agriculture, Rural Development, Housing Preservation grant, administered by CinA.
-Other funding may be available from time to time to assist with home repairs.
-The Rehabilitation Program is available in both Malheur and Harney Counties.
+Community in Action administers the CDBG Residential Housing Rehabilitation Grant/Loan Program.
+Community Development Block Grants are awarded to cities and counties from Business Oregon, Infrastructure Finance Authority Other funding may be available from time to time to assist with home repairs.
+The Rehabilitation Program can be available in both Malheur and Harney Counties.

 The program provides home improvement assistance grants and loans for owner-occupied homeowners who meet the low and moderate income guidelines.